-Abstract: Sulam group and Dr. Israel Eldad as leaders of an alternative ideological worldview, and a source of anti-establishment activities in the first decade of the State of Israel (1948-1958)
+The Sulam group and Dr. Israel Eldad as leaders of an alternative ideological worldview and a source of anti-establishment activities in the first decade of the State of Israel (1948–1958)

-The popular image of the first decade of the State of Israel’s existence is that of a state dominated by Mapai with a forceful David Ben-Gurion at the helm, buttressed by broad parliamentary and public support, and serving as Prime Minister for most of the decade.
+The popular image of the first decade of the State of Israel’s existence is that of a country dominated by Mapai as the major large party with a forceful David Ben-Gurion at the helm, buttressed by broad parliamentary and public support, and serving as Prime Minister for most of the decade.
 These conditions allowed the leadership of the new state to effectively implement its plans in a wide range of areas, thereby realizing its vision of Zionist-Socialism and its support of statism, or centralized state control of the society and the economy.
 Nonetheless, despite the dominance of the ruling party in Israel’s first ten years as a nation, there remained pockets of ideological and political opposition to Mapai, its leaders, and the worldview and vision they had for the young state.

-One of these oppositional forces was the Sulam group, founded in April 1949, (continuing its activities until approximately 1963) and led by Dr. Israel Eldad-Scheib, a former member of the leadership of Lehi and its leading thinker.
-Upon joining Sulam, Eldad was asked to add commentaries and explanations to a document entitled Ikarey Hathia, (Principles of Resurrection), an ideological treatise penned by the founder of Lehi, Abraham Stern, who operated under the alias of Yair.
+One of these oppositional forces was the Sulam group, founded in April 1949, (continuing its activities until approximately 1963) and led by Dr. Israel Scheib (later known as Israel Eldad), a former member of the leadership of Lehi, a Zionist paramilitary organization in the years of British rule, and one of its leading theoreticians.
+Upon joining Sulam, Eldad was asked to add commentaries and explanations to a document entitled Ikarey Hathia, (Principles of Resurrection), an ideological treatise penned by the founder of Lehi, Abraham Stern, known by his underground nickname, Yair.
 In this endeavor, Eldad first became acquainted with the idea of “The Kingdom of Israel,” a concept that would shape his ideological future.
-Eldad would come to emphasize what he saw as an obligation to establish an independent State of Israel with a kingdom as its foundation.
+Eldad would come to emphasize what he saw as an obligation to establish an independent State of Israel that functions as a kingdom in its essence.
 During his time within Lehi’s ranks, Eldad would try to promote this idea among his friends, but many of them opposed its far-reaching implications.

-In the run-up to the election of the First Knesset, members of the Lochamim Party (the Fighters’ List, representing former Lehi members) refused to comply with Eldad’s and his followers’ demand to place the idea of The Kingdom of Israel at the center of the party’s election campaign.
-As a result, Eldad and his followers left the party and decided to focus on publishing a monthly journal of reflections, Sulam for the Thought of Liberty (Herut) Israel.
+In the run-up to the election of the First Knesset, members of the Ha-Lochamim Party (the Fighters’ List, representing former Lehi members) refused to comply with Eldad’s and his followers’ demand to place the idea of The Kingdom of Israel at the center of the party’s election campaign.
+As a result, Eldad and his followers left the party and decided to focus on publishing a monthly journal, Sulam (Ladder) for the Thought of Liberty (Herut) Israel.
 At the same time, the group began hosting regular political meetings at branches located in Tel Aviv and Jerusalem to discuss the major issues on the political agenda of the young Israeli state.

 For Sulam’s members, the Kingdom of Israel idea was the ultimate solution to what they viewed as fundamental problems and defects in the state that threatened its continued existence.
-The philosophical principles of the group had an effect on its sociological character and its activities throughout the 1950s.
-Of greatest significance was the group’s status as a cultural and social enclave alienated from, and resentful toward, the governmental establishment, as well as toward broad strata of the Israeli public.
+The philosophical principles of the group had an effect on its sociological structure and its activities throughout the 1950s.
+Of greatest significance was the group’s status as a cultural and social enclave alienated from, and resentful toward the governmental establishment, as well as toward broad strata of the Israeli public.